lip6/ITSTools-web/gal_basics.md

 {% include_relative galfiles/sample-6.gal %}
 {% endhighlight %}

-#### <a name="transitionParam"></a>b) Transition parameters

-Transitions can optionally define one or more parameters that allow a more concise and readable representation of a complex transition relation.
-Parameters have a type that is defined as a range of integers, introduced at the system level using a **typedef**.
-Semantically, each parameter can be replaced in the transition effects by each of the possible values in its type, producing several alternative transitions from a single transition that bears parameters.

-Syntactically, transition parameters are declared in a parenthesized comma separated list just after the transition name, with a syntax reminiscent of arguments for a function or method.
-Each parameter is defined by giving its type followed by the parameter name which must start with a $ sign and cannot shadow a type (sytem level) parameter name.

-This example, already used above when discussing type parameters:

-{% highlight C %}
-{% include_relative galfiles/param.gal %}
-{% endhighlight %}

-Is equivalent to this version that does not use parameter definitions. :

-{% highlight C %}
-{% include_relative galfiles/param.inst.gal %}
-{% endhighlight %}

-### <a name="expressions"></a>3.6 Expressions
+## Expressions

 GAL expressions can be either integer expressions or Boolean expressions, depending on the context.
 We give here the syntax of these expressions, which is mostly directly taken from C (or Java).

 Usual priorities between operators are observed (e.g. Boolean AND stronger than OR, integer multiplication stronger than addition).
-In doubt, parenthesis can be used to force an evaluation order.
+If in doubt, parenthesis can be used to force an evaluation order.

-#### <a name="op-arith"></a>a) Integer expressions
+### Integer expressions

-**Binary**
+#### Binary operators

 | Operation | Operator |
 | bitwise OR | '|' |